 (CDC, 2021)

-We support programs that address key factors contributing to health equity for young people and their families—factors that may not be directly linked to health outcomes but significantly influence them.
+Our vision is a Michigan where all children have equitable opportunities to lead healthy lives.
+The Children’s Foundation works to achieve this by supporting programs that address key factors contributing to health equity for children, youth, young adults, and their families—factors that may not be directly linked to health outcomes but significantly influence them.
 These programs include initiatives that tackle food and nutrition insecurity, provide transportation to essential services, enhance education skills (literacy, math, science, culture, etc.), offer out-of-school time activities, and promote economic mobility.